NREL/disco/docs/source/analysis-workflows/hosting-capacity-analysis.rst

 **4. Results database**

-With this pipeline, the hosting capacity results and report metrics would be ingested into a SQLite database named ``results.sqlite`` which could be found in ``output-stage1``.
+With this pipeline, the hosting capacity results and report metrics would be ingested into a SQLite database named ``results.sqlite`` by default which could be found in ``output-stage1``.
 You can use standard SQL to query data, and perform further analysis.

+If you want to ingest the results into another database, or an existing database, please specify the absolute path of the database.

 For sqlite query examples, please refer to the Jupyter notebook ``notebooks/db-query.ipynb`` in the source code repo.